haoai-1997/haoai-1997.github.io/index.md

 <div class="service-card" markdown="1">

-If you are interested at my research field, please feel free to contact me.
-Welcome collaboration!
+If you are interested at my research field, please feel free to contact me. **Any discussion and collaboration are welcome.**
 </div>

 ### Academic Services